There is something unique about white dog breeds.

 He sheds his coat seasonally and moderately and would need regular brushing.

-The Samoyed is the ultimate big white fluffy dog.
+Of all white dogs, the Samoyed has to be the ultimate big white fluffy dog.

 Males reach up to 21 to 23.5 inches and females stand at 19 to 21 inches tall.
 Both males and females weigh in between 50 to 60 pounds, and his white coat is as fluffy as it comes!

-The Samoyed wears his heart on his sleeve with his sparkling eyes and friendly smile; this is a breed that is a real crowd-pleaser.
+The Samoyed wears his heart on his sleeve with his sparkling eyes and friendly smile; this is a big white dog breed that is a real crowd-pleaser.

-The Samoyed is the perfect family dog who not only loves kids but who enjoys socialising with other dogs.
+The Samoyed is one of the fluffy dogs that love to be around family. making him the perfect family pet.
+He not only loves kids but he enjoys socialising with other dogs.

 The only downside to this fluffy white dog is that when he sheds (which is roughly twice a year) he SHEDS!
-Be prepared and buy the best dog brush that money can buy!
+Be prepared and buy the best dog brush that money can buy and be extra vigilant in the summer months when fleas plague dogs.

 The Cotton Tulear is an excellent all-round choice of a white dog.
 They are loyal, friendly and make for the perfect companion.